Janksturgh/Google-Analytics-Admin-API/README.md

 # google Analytics Admin Api

-To run the script run `node google-admin.js`
+To run the script run `node google-admin.js` in your terminal.